teifip/gcp-api-client/README.md

 client.get('/storage/v1/b/my-bucket/o').then(processResponse);
 ```

 The `{{projectId}}` parameter has a special treatment.
-It can be used in `path` even if not specified for the client.
+It can be used in the request path even if not specified when the client is instantiated.
 When this is the case, `{{projectId}}` is replaced with the name of the project for which the client has obtained its credentials.